Anthony-Fiddes/a2.1_notes/tips.md

 - der Poster is a person posting on social media, das Poster is a poster on a wall
 - der Teil is a part of a sequence, das Teil is just a thing

+# Pronunciation

+In general German defaults to using long vowels.
+If a vowel is followed by a double consonant (z.b. "denn"), then it is meant to be pronounced as a short vowel.

+- The useful example that our teacher gave is that a common error is to pronounce the article "den" with a short "e", which would be perceived by native speakers as "denn".

+# Akkusativ vs Dativ

+Dativ comes from the Latin "to give".
+The Dativ form is used when giving something or doing something for the benefit (or downfall) of someone.
+It indicates the receiver of something.
+Z.b.:

+- Der Kaffee schmeckt **mir**.
+  - The coffee is conveying a benefit to me (its taste).
+If we changed "mir" to "mich", this would suggest that it was possible for the coffee to taste me (as if it had a tongue).
+Coffee is an inanimate object, not an agent that can do things like tasting or writing or running.
+- Ich schreibe mein**er** Freundin eine Nachricht.
+  - I write a message that my girlfriend **receives**.
+I am writing the letter for her to receive as an "advantage".

+It is also used to indicate the instrument with which someone did something.

+## Präpositionen

+For prepositions that can take either Akkusativ or Dativ, Akkusativ is used to indicate movement and Dativ is used to indicate a lack of movement.
+Z.b.

+- Die Kommode ist neben der Tür.
+Die Kommode geht nicht zu einem Ort, es steht da schon.
+- Die Kommode geht neben die Tür.
+Die Kommode doch geht zu einem Ort.
+Sie wird da stehen, weil jemand sie da stellen wird.

+# Präpositionen

+Nach is used with a movement to a city, state, or country, whereas zu is used for a movement with a more specific destination (like a specific shop or building).
+Z.b.:

+- Ich ziehe nach Stuttgart um.
+  - I could have moved to any building in Stuttgart.